 How EMDR Works

-EMDR involves the past, present and future during an eight-phase treatment.
-In basic terms, a psychologist with their client decide on which memory to target first.
-Then the client is asked to hold different parts of the memory in their mind while focusing on an external stimulus such as the psychologist’s moving finger.
-The patient’s eye movement following the finger creates connections between the emotional and useful parts of the brain with new associations made with the traumatic memory.
-The memories of the trauma become more distant, and the distress reduced.
+Treatment involves focusing on the past, present and future during an eight-phase treatment.
+After a thorough assessment, the psychologist will help the client decide on which memory to target first.
+Then the client is asked to hold the memory in their mind while focusing on an external stimulus such as the psychologist’s moving finger.
+The client’s eye movement (or another bilateral stimulation) following the finger taxes their working memory, so that when the memories recalled later they become more distant, and the distress reduced.

 Experts in Treating Trauma